javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 }
 ```

+In the code above, `readUser` does exactly as described -- catches syntax and validation errors and throws `ReadError` errors instead (unknown errors are rethrown as usual).

 The approach is called "wrapping exceptions", because we take "low level exceptions" and "wrap" them into `ReadError` that is more abstract and more convenient to use for the calling code.
+It is widely used in object-oriented programming.

 ## Summary